ai-systems/hybrid_autoregressive_inference/README.md

 The experiment is performed by default on the dev-set.
 If you want to reproduce our results on the test-set, you can update the parameters in `explanation_regeneration_experiment.py` and submit the final `prediction.txt` to the official [leaderboard](https://competitions.codalab.org/competitions/20150#results).

+**Training:**

+If you want to train the dense encoder from scratch, you can use the released `training.py` script.
+This will create a new [Sentence-BERT]((https://www.sbert.net/) model and fine-tune it on the extracted inference chains using contrastive loss.
+If needed, you can regenerate the training-set using the `extract_chains.py` script.

 ### Bibtex
-If you use SCAR in your work, or find this repository useful, please consider citing our paper! :)
+We hope you find this repository useful.
+If you use SCAR in your work, or find this work inspiring, please consider citing our paper! :)

 For any issues or questions, feel free to contact us at marco.valentino@manchester.ac.uk